 From the start at the Marakoopa Cafe you buzz along country roads alternating between farm lands and forest preserves with rolling hills and an upward trend.
 At the turn off to Devils Gullet, the road becomes gravel and you climb and climb … nothing to horribly steep.
 As Captain “O” said: “A demanding but pleasant climb.”
 At mile 17 (Km 27), you crest onto the Central Plateau and a few miles later you reach the turn to Devil’s Gullet.
-Take the turn and do the short hike (1 Km) if you have never done it!
+Take the turn and do the short hike (1 Km).
 The views are gobstopping and it’s a relatively easy hike in mountain bike shoes.

 A couple of notes.
 (1) Be prepared for foul weather on the plateau.
 Our day started with sunshine, but once on the plateau it was cloudy and we had on hats, arm warmers and windbreakers (in early December).
 (2) The ride can be shortened by an alternative start.
 Park the intersection of C138 and C171 on the shoulder of the road.
 This gives you a ride of 28 miles (45 Km) and 3100 feet (945 meters) of gain.